stt12581/pd_game/README.md

 ~~~~

 ## Github repos
-There are four parts for running prisoner's dilemma game:
+There are four parts in the prisoner's dilemma game:
 1. PDBayes provides the game section with avatar frontend and bayesact backend (port 8000)
 2. videoproc saves the images to local repo and cleans old images; runs as a manager to send new images to OpenFace and rnn to process; stores the EPA values and connects with PDBayes (port 3333)
 3. OpenFace extracts features from given images. (port 8080) Note: I changed the original OpenFace project to extract the FHOG feature, and OpenFace can also do other processing tasks.
 If we want to only extract features, it's better to write a new OpenCV program from scratch to extract features in the future.